logicmonitor/docker_lm_collector/README.md

-> :warning: **Archived**: We are no more maintainig this codebase.
+> :warning: **Archived**: We are no more maintaining this codebase.
 See docker images on docker hub or respective public image registries where logicmonitor host/push images.
 # LogicMonitor Collector

 ## Overview